-The City's borrowing is done in terms chapter 6 of the MFMA and the City's borrowing policy and is influenced by the capital investment / EFF requirement for the 2014/15 MTREF.
+The City's borrowing occurs in terms of its borrowing policy, and is influenced by the capital investment/External Financing Fund requirement for the 2013/14 MTREF.
 The City requires a credit rating to demonstrate its ability to meet its financial obligations.
 Potential lenders also use this rating to assess the City's credit risk, which in turn affects the pricing of any subsequent loans taken.
 Factors used to evaluate the creditworthiness of municipalities include the economy, debt, finances, politics, management and institutional framework.